tom-schisler/Mimo-Collection/README.md

   * In your terminal, cd into the mimo-collection directory
   * Windows users: npm install
   * OSX users: sudo npm install

+##Final Notes

+This framework wouldn't be possible without all the help of my friends.
+They've contributed to every single aspect of this without knowing it ^w^